EmperialX/Subdomain-Enumeration/README.md

 # Subdomain-Enumeration
 ![image](https://github.com/EmperialX/Subdomain-Enumeration/assets/98850848/208ee2a5-59b5-4905-b17a-c3cdd6dea973)

 This Python script allows you to perform subdomain enumeration by fetching and storing data for a user-specified hostname.
 It extracts information related to IP addresses, domain names, and name servers for the provided hostname and stores the data in a MongoDB collection.This tool used for cybersecurity, web management, marketing, research, and network monitoring.
 It involves identifying and listing subdomains associated with a domain, providing insights and valuable data for different purposes.

+> Note: I have completed the task of obtaining information about a website's hostname and related details with its IP address.
+I will soon update the code to extract subdomains.

 ## Prerequisites